omarvaldez5/valdezdatacode/README.md

-Feel free to navigate throught the codes
+Feel free to navigate through the codes